HaishuaiWang/HaishuaiWang.github.io/_pages/about.md

   - /about.html
 ---

 Haishuai Wang is a ZJU100 Young Professor with the College of Computer Science ([QS Rank: 29](https://www.topuniversities.com/university-subject-rankings/computer-science-information-systems?region=Asia&countries=cn)) at Zhejiang University ([QS ranking 47](https://www.topuniversities.com/universities/zhejiang-university#p2-rankings), China.
+Before joining ZJU in 2022, he got tenure (Associate Professor) with the Department of Computer Science at Purdue University Northwest, USA.
+Prior to that, he was a faculty at Harvard Medical School and Fairfield University, USA.
+He received  Ph.D. from Australian Artificial Intelligence Institute, University of Technology Sydney, and joint Ph.D. from Washington University in St. Louis (joint Ph.D.), USA.
+He did postdoc training from the Department of Computer Science at Washington University in St. Louis and Department of Biomedical Informatics at Harvard University.

 A data-driven personal website
 ======